Skip to main content

 Don’t freeze unopened Champagne / sparkling wines

 Never freeze unopened sparkling wine – it can explode and ruin both your wine and your freezer.
-Your sparkling wine will also lose its sparkle.
+Sparkling wine will also lose its sparkle when frozen.

 You can also measure out specific amounts, e.g., 1 cup or ½ cup and freeze in a suitable container.
 Allow extra room for the wine to expand when it freezes in the container.